vfsfitvnm/frida-il2cpp-bridge/README.md

 #### Platforms
 **Android**, **Linux**, **Windows**, **iOS**, **macOS** are supported.
+However, only Android and Linux are tested: expect breakage if you are using another platform.

 ## Acknowledgements
 Thanks to [meme](https://github.com/meme) and [knobse](https://github.com/knobse) for helping and getting me into this,